Written by Anne Sibley O'Brien

 Creating Conversations on Immigration, Welcoming & Belonging

-This classroom, library, or home learning tools include:
+DOWNLOAD this classroom, library, or home learning guide.

 The two books have interwoven narratives.
 To explore the interplay of belonging and welcoming in the two stories, consider looking at the books side by side.
 We have created a Readers Theater Script to choreograph this interplay.